Daniel-Peace/senior_project/README.md

 ROS topics for publishing
 - `/model_predictions`

+### timer.py
+This program handles timers surrounding AprilTag detections and affliction predictions.
+It cycles through the following timers:
+- A countdown timer for when you are about to scan for an AprilTag
+- A timer for scanning the AprilTag
+- A countdown timer for when you are about to scan for afflictions
+- A timer for scanning for afflictions

+It publishing `Timer_state` ROS messages, which contain a timer's current status along with the amount of time left, to:
+- `/apriltag_countdown_timer_state`
+- `/apriltag_scanning_timer_state`
+- `/prediction_countdown_timer_state`
+- `/prediction_scanning_timer_state`

+It triggers these timers by detecting if a trigger on a controller is not being pressed.
+It receives info about the triggers state from the `/button_status` topic.

+The length of the timers can be changed using the following constants:
+- `BUTTON_TIMER_LENGTH`
+- `APRILTAG_TIMER_LENGTH`
+- `PREDICTION_TIMER_LENGTH`

+You will notice a few additional topics that this program publishes to.
+These are for use by the GUI to allow some of its elements to update.
+These topics include:
+- `/current_timer` (used to indicate which timer is active)
+- `/loop_state` (used to determine which part of the pipeline loop we are in)

+### send_report.py
+This program is responsible for submitting a finalized prediction to the scoring server using API endpoints provided by DARPA.
+It creates callback functions for each report type and submits all ROS messages received from those topics to their corresponding endpoint.
+These callback functions check the following topics for reports:
+- `/injury_report`
+- `/critical_report`
+- `/vitals_report`

+It also periodically sends a request for a status update.
+The responses from each HTTP request is published to a corresponding ROS topic:
+- `/critical_response`
+- `/vitals_response`
+- `/injury_response`
+- `/status`

+When sending requests to the server, DARPA is using a bearer token to verify who is connecting.
+This must be included in the header of the request and can be changed by adding in a another constant for the new token and then setting the `ACTIVE_TOKEN` equal to your new token constant.

+The same approach can be taken should you need to update the IP address of the server.

+This program will also publish a `Response_statuses.msg` after each attempt to submit a a report.
+This is currently only used by the GUI to inform the user whether or not all reports were successfully submitted.
+They are published to the `/response_statuses` topic

 ### button_press.py
 This program also contains a constant, `DEBUG`, which when set to `True` allows you to